 import { ThemeProvider, Button, Badge, Card } from '@vaneui/ui';

-function App() { return ( <ThemeProvider themeDefaults={{ button: { main: { lg: true, // All buttons are large (overrides built-in sm) filled: true // All buttons are filled } }, badge: { success: true, // All badges are success color }, card: { main: { secondary: true, // All cards use secondary appearance } } }}> {/* Components use these defaults automatically */} <Button>Large Filled Button</Button> <Badge>Success Badge</Badge> <Card>Secondary Card</Card> </ThemeProvider> );}Brand-Specific Defaults
+function App() { return ( <ThemeProvider themeDefaults={{ button: { main: { lg: true, // All buttons are large (overrides built-in sm) filled: true // All buttons are filled } }, badge: { success: true, // All badges are success color }, card: { main: { secondary: true, // All cards use secondary appearance } } }}> {/* Components use these defaults automatically */} <Button>Large Filled Button</Button> <Badge>Success Badge</Badge> <Card>Secondary Card</Card> </ThemeProvider> );}Brand-specific defaults

 Create consistent branding across your application: